DixitArora-MSFT/AWS-MIgration/README.md

 If customer are **not in the supported Kernel**, then below are the option they have.

-* Workaround in this case is to install a supported version of the generic kernel (or switch to a supported version of a generic kernel that is available ) and test the system thoroughly before moving.
+* Workaround in this case is to install a supported version of the generic kernel (or switch to a supported version of a generic kernel that is available ) and **test the system thoroughly before moving.**

 * Other options are to setup VMs in Parallel and then do the data migration or RSync to sync file system.

-## If there are in **supported version**, then you can leverage the below complete step by step instructions and learnings.
+## If **supported version**, then leverage below step by step instructions and learnings.

 **Discovery and assessment** tooling helps figure out what is running, how optimally system are running and what really need to migrate to the cloud.